Skip to content

 def test_answer():

-assert inc(3) == 4 # assert the function matches the intended behavior
+assert inc(3) == 4

-# pytest installation (one-time)
+# Install pytest (one-time)

-uv add pytest
+uv add --dev pytest

 uv run pytest tests/

-# generate a coverage report
+# Generate a coverage report for the `src` directory

-pytest --cov=src/ tests/
+uv run pytest --cov=src/ tests/

-# run pytest using all computer cores
+# Run tests in parallel using all available cores

-pytest -n auto tests/
+uv run pytest -n auto tests/

 {